openwdl/wdl/versions/1.1/SPEC.md

 ## 🗑 Object read_object(String|File)

 Reads a tab-separated value (TSV) file representing the names and values of the members of an `Object`.
 There must be two rows, and each row must have the same number of elements.
+Line endings (`\r` and `\n`) are removed from every line.

 The first row specifies the object member names.
 The names in the first row must be unique; if there are any duplicate names, an error is raised.